 Shopping, Dining, Nightlife

 Going out in Logan Square typically means bar-hopping and/or dining.
 And there are great entertainment venues within reach.
-Catch live music or maybe a comedy concert at the Congress Theater or a cultural event at the Logan Square Auditorium, which draws both rock bands and Latino events.
+Enjoy a cultural event at the Logan Square Auditorium, which draws both rock bands and Latino events.
 Bowl a few frames at the Fireside Bowl or spend a late night at the Euro-disco, Jedynka.
 Shopping for a dinner party?
 Look no further than Provenance Food & Wine .
 Whether you seek authentic Cuban or South American cuisine or a trendy gastro-pub, Logan Square has it all.
 90 Miles Cuban Cafe will satisfy your craving for fried plantains, while neighborhood favorite, Lula Café has a great menu for vegetarians and the health-conscious.
 Newcomer Revolution Brewing Company is adding some cache to the neighborhood fare.
 A night out can begin or end right off the Western CTA Blue Line stop at the Green Eye Lounge.
 The quirky and popular, Hotti Biscotti, hosts an open-mic and boasts the best drink and food specials in town.